dfinity/vscode-motoko/README.md

 This should leave you with a `vscode-motoko-x.x.x.vsix` file in the project root.

 Next run `code --install-extension vscode-motoko-x.x.x.vsix` to install your development version.
-If this doesn't work you can also use the VSCode UI to install from a local `.vsix` file.
+If this doesn't work, you can also use the VSCode UI to install from a local `.vsix` file.